Privacy

 Until you place an order, we collect nothing about you.

 The book editor runs in your browser.
 Your photos and your work-in-progress book live on your own device, not on our servers.
-We do not use analytics, run tracking pixels, or log who visits the site.
+We run no tracking pixels and keep no record of who visits the site or what they look at.

 When you place an order, the editor sends us: